-First started in 2014 and then briefly revisited at the end of 2017, Query was a product idea a few friends and I decided to pursue.
-Focused on the construction industry, we wanted to provide a software solution that changed how architects, structural engineers, inspectors and other industry professionals certified projects and used regulations.
+Query was a product aimed at the construction industry.
+Our goal was to provide a software solution that changed how architects, structural engineers, inspectors and other industry professionals certified projects and used regulations.

 While our product never ended up seeing a commercial release, we eventually decided to release what we had built for free.

 My primary focus was app design and research.
 This included everything from running design exercises with the team, iterating on our UI as we went from wireframes to hi-fidelity mockups as well as doing research and testing our work with users.
 These responsibilities took up about 2/3 of my time and are the components of our product I was responsible for end-to-end.